BiomeResearchTeam/data-hunters-chapters/_chapters/010-Python fundamentals/230-hands-on-saving-df.md

 ---
-title: HANDS ON - Saving DataFrame
+title: ✏️ Hands on - Saving DataFrame
 slug: hands-on-saving-df
 abstract: It's time to put everything you've learned into practice.
 Try to correctly complete this code!
 ---